PlaidCloud/website/content/en/docs/concepts/services-networking/endpoint-slices.md

 ## Motivation

-The Endpoints API has provided a simple and straightforward way of tracking network endpoints in Kubernetes.
-Unfortunately as Kubernetes clusters and {{< glossary_tooltip text="Services" term_id="service" >}} have grown to handle and send more traffic to more backend Pods, limitations of that original API became more visible.
+The Endpoints API has provided a simple and straightforward way of tracking network endpoints in PlaidCloud.
+Unfortunately as PlaidCloud clusters and {{< glossary_tooltip text="Services" term_id="service" >}} have grown to handle and send more traffic to more backend Pods, limitations of that original API became more visible.